mzmine/mzmine_documentation/docs/module_docs/filter_scan_merge_select/scan_merge_select.md

 Options to disable merging and choose the input scans instead.
 This is either:

-1. The **Single most intense scan** - one scan with the highest total signal intensity across all samples
+1. **Most intense scan across samples**: One scan per fragmentation energy across all samples with the highest summed intensity
+2. **Most intense scan per sample**: One scan per fragmentation energy for each sample with the highest summed intensity
-2. **All scans** - all input scans across all samples
+3. **All scans**: All input scans will be selected

 ### 4. Advanced

 This is the full setup with the highest flexibility.
 The advanced option allows to combine multiple different scan selections.

-#### Include scan types
+#### Merging options

 Select multiple options that will be combined with each other.
-Options include handling of multiple samples, fragmentation energies, input scans, and MS^n data.
+Options include handling of multiple samples, fragmentation energies, and MS^n data.

 1. **Across samples** - Merging happens across all samples .
 2. **Each sample** - Merging happens for each sample separately and also across samples if selected.